Alcohol and Cancer ‘Spread’ and ‘Stains’‘Spread’ and ‘Stains’ campaigns

 - Raise awareness of alcohol-caused health problems such as alcohol-caused cancer.

-- Increase awareness of how to stay at low-risk in accordance with the Australian Guidelines to Reduce Health Risks from Drinking Alcohol.
+- Increase awareness of how to stay at low-risk in accordance with the NHMRC drinking guideline.

 - Increase the personal relevance of the alcohol and cancer message among the target group.

-- Alcohol causes cancer in more places than you think (female) A3 poster
+- Alcohol and Cancer ‘Spread and stains’ Alcohol causes cancer in more places than you think (female) A3 poster

-- Alcohol causes cancer in more places than you think (male) A3 poster
+- Alcohol and Cancer ‘Spread and stains’ Alcohol causes cancer in more places than you think (male) A3 poster

 Harmful drinking can occur in the short-term and long-term.
 NHMRC released guidelines that give advice on minimising health consequences of drinking alcohol.